 Homemade Biscuits

 - Mix the dry ingredients - In a large mixing bowl, add the flour, baking powder, salt, and pepper.
 Then whisk the dry ingredients until well mixed.
+(Photo 5 and 6)

 - Mix in the butter - Add the cubed butter to the dry ingredients and toss the butter until coated with flour.
 Use your fingers and palms to pinch the butter until it forms pea-sized bits of floury butter.
 Do this part quickly so the butter stays cold.
 These buttery bits will create pockets of air to make fluffy biscuits.
+(Photo 7 and 8)

-- Add the remaining ingredients - Now, add in the bacon, bell peppers, green onions, cheddar, and toss until covered in flour and butter bits.
-Then pour the heavy whipping cream into the flour mixture.
+- Add heavy cream - Then pour the heavy whipping cream into the flour mixture.
 Using a rubber baking spatula, gently fold in the cream just until the cream is incorporated.
 Use your hands to knead the dough a couple of times to fully incorporate the cream and flour.
 Be careful to not over mix.
+(Photo 11 and 12)

 Baking Tips